At Trinity Youth we’re all about seeing every youth grow into a life-long, mature, disciple of the Lord Jesus Christ (Matt. 28:18-20). This involves:

 The youth ministry is very intentionally structured and transparent.
 To learn more and to subscribe to weekly youth updates please contact: email@example.com

 What do you do?
-Everyone hangs out for the first 15 minutes, then we will usually play a large group game, sing praises to God, hear from the Word of God, and then we break off into gender and grade specific small groups.
+On a Youth Night, everyone hangs out in the Worship Center for the first 10 minutes or so, then we will usually have a short worship service (sing praises to God, hear from the Word of God), and then we break off into gender and grade specific small groups.

 Feeling nervous about coming?
 We want you to know that you will be welcomed and cared for.
 You will meet other Christian youth, have fun, and be challenged to grow in your worship of Jesus Christ!